-Uniformity Improve the uniformity of coding traffic violation information in citations database.
-Increase the correct coding of citations issued for alcohol and/or drug use in the Citation file from 30% in 2018 to 75% by 2025.
-Increase the uniformity of missing license data.
-The current percentage will be determined using the 2018 data and a goal will be set.
-No updates reported.
-Driver Performance Measure Statement Measure (Baseline/Goal) Outcome Accessibility Increase the number of users that report successfully accessing driver record data electronically, including law enforcement, courts, employers and individuals.
+Uniformity Improve the uniformity of coding traffic violation information in citations database. · Driver Performance Measure Statement Measure (Baseline/Goal) Outcome Accessibility Increase the number of users that report successfully accessing driver record data electronically, including law enforcement, courts, employers and individuals.
 No progress reported.
 Accuracy Reduce the rate of validation errors for critical driver record transactions.
 CDLIS Measures.
 See table in Appendix 8. % of withdrawal messages returned in error by the CDLIS Central Site: decreased by 96.5% % of messages sent to update MPR PII returned in error: decreased by 66.9% % of Delete Driver messages returned in error: decreased by 99.0% % of Negate messages returned in error: decreased by 90.3%

 Completeness Reduce the percentage of missing/unknown values in critical driver records, including actions for commercial driver licenses/commercial vehicle-related offenses.
 No progress reported.
 Integration Increase the number of systems that are integrated to produce real-time transactions/record updates.
 No progress reported.
 Timeliness Increase the percentage of error records that are corrected and resubmitted within 24 hours. % of convictions sent successfully within the 10-day federal time limit: increased by 0.3% % of withdrawals sent successfully within the 10-day federal time limit: increased by 32.9% Uniformity Increase the number of vehicle data elements that are entered automatically after validation and improve consistency among driver-related fields in that are entered into the vehicle data system manually.
 No progress reported.
-Vehiele Deufermenes Messure Statement Managura (Desaling (Cool) Outrome Vehicle Performance Measure Statement Measure (Baseline/Goal) Outcome Accessibility Increase the number of users that report successfully accessing vehicle registration data electronically, including law enforcement, courts, employers and individuals.
+Vehicle Performance Measure Statement Measure (Baseline/Goal) Outcome Accessibility Increase the number of users that report successfully accessing vehicle registration data electronically, including law enforcement, courts, employers and individuals.
 No progress reported.